LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-AutoHotkey-job-tracker.md

 };End off CheckDirectory()
 ```

 It's preety basic.
-If we are not in the target directory then our else statement would advise us and log the problem to the a a log file to see with the date and time.
+If we are not in the target directory then our else statement would advise us and log the problem to the log file to see with the date and time.
 If we had a bug in either of our statements for example, a genric AHKv2 error would be thrown and caught by the catch statement, diriving from the Error object [which are thrown by built-in code when a runtime error occurs, and may also be thrown explicitly by the script](https://www.autohotkey.com/docs/v2/lib/Error.htm).

 So for example this could be the generic error thrown to our log file by the Error object.